Aloeveraali/Using-the-dijkstra-algorithm-to-find-the-shortest-distance-to-one-area-to-another/README.md

 # Using-the-dijkstra-algorithm-to-find-the-shortest-distance-to-one-area-to-another

-This was my Computer systems project (cs171), for 1st year.
+This was my Computer systems project (cs171), for 1st year using processing.

 Dijkstra's algorithm is used to find the shortest path between the two mentioned vertices of a graph.
 For Example: Used to find the shortest between the destination to visit from your current location on a Google map.